Table of Contents

 Why Packaging Categories Matter for EPR

 Each category represents a different role in the supply chain, and DEFRA requires this breakdown to understand how packaging waste flows through the UK economy — from manufacturer to consumer to waste stream.
+The category affects how your packaging is reported, though EPR fees are calculated based on material type rather than category.

 Understanding these categories is essential for accurate EPR reporting.
 Let us walk through each one with real-world examples.